 You might have get the data truncation error in SQL Server such as “String or binary data would be truncated” .
 It does not specify the exact source of error in terms of database name, table name, column name and truncated values.

-It usually happens when data value somewhere does not fit under a table’s column data type size so it returns only “String or binary data would be truncated” error rather than giving detailed error .
+It usually happens when a data value somewhere does not fit under a table’s column data type size so it returns only “String or binary data would be truncated” error rather than giving a detailed error .

 In SQL Server 2019, you can see detailed error of truncation like database name, table name and column name that causing issue.

 Lets demonstrate a truncation error for SQL Server different different versions until SQL Server 2017 and SQL server 2019.

 Check SQL Server Verbose Truncation Warnings until SQL Server 2017

 Here we are using SQL Server 2017 and its compatibility level is 140.

 To check database compatibility level > Right Click on database > then Click on Properties > click on Option

 You can also check same using T-SQL query.

 select name , Compatibility_Level, collation_name from sys.databases where name = 'SQLServerTutorials'